 6. Website Building.

 The first step was creating the first iteration of our website, one that worked well on a wide array of devices.
 Ta da!
 We hope you take a few moments, if you haven’t already, to explore our webpages.
-If you’re a tree-loving individual, be sure to check out our Individuals page for all the ways you can help trees locally.
+If you’re a tree-loving individual, be sure to check out our Volunteering and Donate page for all the ways you can help trees locally.
 If you’re a business with a goal of corporate social responsibility, please click into our Business Partnerships page for terrific partnership ideas.

 Verdict: Now it’s time to expand our website content.
 We will start to regularly post blog articles on several topics: